How to Install Python 3.12 on Ubuntu

 APT Breaking After Installing Python 3.12 PPA

-In some cases, if apt update or apt install fails with Python-related errors after adding the Deadsnakes PPA, ensure you did not accidentally replace Ubuntu’s system Python 3 interpreter.
-Check the /usr/bin/python3 symlink:
+If apt update or apt install fails with Python-related errors after adding the Deadsnakes PPA, the /usr/bin/python3 symlink may have been changed.
+A typical error looks like:

 ls -la /usr/bin/python3